nikbearbrown/mba-marketing/chapters/08-marketing-research-and-market-intelligence.md

 ### Warm-up

-**1. Classify the data source.** For each scenario, identify whether it's primary or secondary data, and internal or external:
+**1. Classify the data.** For each of the following, identify whether the data is (a) primary or secondary, and (b) internal or external:

-- A retailer's monthly sales figures pulled from its POS system.
+- A firm's own sales records from the past two years.
-- A US Census Bureau report on household income.
+- A US Census Bureau report on household income, downloaded today.
-- A focus group conducted last week to test a new logo.
+- Focus group results the firm commissioned last month to test a new product concept.
 - A competitor's pricing scraped from their website.
-- An industry report from a paid research subscription.
+- A paid industry report from a syndicated research subscription.

 *Tests: Objectives 3, 5.
 Difficulty: Low.*

-**2. Match the research design to the question.** For each research question, identify which of the four research designs (exploratory, descriptive, experimental/causal, ethnographic) is most appropriate:
+**2. Match the research design.** For each research question, identify which design is most appropriate — exploratory, descriptive, experimental/causal, or ethnographic — and explain the match in one sentence.

-- "What percentage of our customers are aware of our new product feature?"
+- "What percentage of our existing subscribers are aware of our new premium tier?"
-- "Why do customers abandon their shopping carts at the payment screen?"
+- "Why do users abandon the checkout flow at the payment screen?"
-- "Does package design A produce higher sales than design B?"
+- "Does a green 'Add to Cart' button produce more conversions than an orange one?"
-- "How do users actually use our app during their morning commute?"
+- "How do families actually use our meal-kit service on a typical weeknight?"

 *Tests: Objective 6.
 Difficulty: Low.*

-**3. Identify the sampling method.** For each scenario, identify whether it's probability or nonprobability sampling:
+**3. Classify the sampling method.** For each scenario, identify whether the sampling method is probability or nonprobability, name the specific type, and state in one sentence what conclusions it can and cannot support.

-- A researcher randomly draws 100 names from a list of all registered alumni.
+- A researcher randomly draws 200 names from a complete list of all registered loyalty-program members.
-- A marketer surveys customers who happen to be in the store on a given afternoon.
+- A marketer surveys shoppers who happen to be in the store on a given Saturday afternoon.
-- A team posts a survey on social media and uses whoever responds.
+- A team posts a survey on the brand's Instagram and uses whoever responds.
-- A government statistician systematically selects every 50th household from a sorted list.
+- A researcher selects every 50th customer from a sorted list of 10,000 recent purchasers.

 *Tests: Objective 8.
 Difficulty: Low.*

 ### Application

-**4. Design a 7-step research project.** A small coffee shop wants to know whether to introduce vegan pastries.
-Walk all 7 steps of the marketing research process — for each step, write 1–2 sentences specifying what should happen.
+**4. Walk the seven steps for a real question.** A regional gym chain wants to understand why member cancellations spike in February and March each year.
+Walk all seven steps of the marketing research process.
+For each step, write two to three sentences specifying what should happen — what decisions are made, what deliverable is produced, what failure mode the step protects against.

 *Tests: Objective 4.
 Difficulty: Medium.*

-**5. Choose a data collection method.** A subscription box company wants to understand why subscribers churn after 3–6 months.
-Recommend a primary data collection method (observation / interview / focus group / survey, including delivery mode).
-Justify the choice in 200 words, addressing depth vs. scale and cost.
+**5. Choose and justify a data collection method.** A direct-to-consumer skincare brand wants to understand why customers who purchased once never repurchase.
+The brand has a $15,000 budget and six weeks.
+Recommend a primary data collection method — observation, interviews, focus groups, or survey (name the delivery mode).
+Justify your choice in 200 words, explicitly addressing the depth-vs-scale trade-off and why the alternatives are less suited to this specific question.

-*Tests: Objective 7.
+*Tests: Objectives 5, 7.
 Difficulty: Medium.*

-**6. Build a sample plan.** A regional restaurant chain wants to estimate customer satisfaction across all locations.
-Define: (a) the sample frame, (b) the sampling unit, (c) approximate sample size, (d) probability or nonprobability sampling, and (e) one specific bias risk and how to mitigate it.
+**6. Diagnose the sampling problem.** A consumer electronics firm wants to claim that "82 percent of users are satisfied with our product."
+Their research: an email survey sent to customers who registered their product online, with a 12 percent response rate.
+Identify at least three distinct bias or evidentiary problems with this research.
+For each problem, name the type of bias or error, explain how it affects the 82 percent figure, and propose one specific design change that would reduce that problem.

 *Tests: Objective 8.
 Difficulty: Medium.*

 ### Synthesis

-**7. Critique a published marketing claim.** Find a published marketing claim — *"X percent of customers prefer our product,"* *"our segment is growing Y percent annually,"* *"the campaign produced Z lift."* Investigate the underlying research as much as is publicly available.
-Evaluate: (a) what kind of research design was used, (b) was the sample probability or nonprobability, (c) what biases might affect the result, (d) what conclusions does the research support and what conclusions does it not support.
+**7. Apply the five-question test to a real claim.** Find a published marketing claim — a brand's market-share figure, a campaign performance number, a survey result reported in a press release or news article.
+Apply the five questions from the chapter's closing section: research design, probability vs. nonprobability sampling, data collection method, plausible biases, and what the research actually supports versus what the claim asserts.
+Write 300–400 words.
+Where the underlying methodology is not publicly disclosed, note that explicitly and explain what you would need to evaluate the claim properly.

 *Tests: Objectives 4, 6, 8.
 Difficulty: Medium-high.*

-**8. Combine quantitative and qualitative.** A streaming service wants to understand why subscriber growth has plateaued in a specific demographic.
-Design a mixed-methods research plan: one qualitative phase (specifying the method and why) and one quantitative phase (specifying the method, sample design, and why).
-Show how the two phases connect — what hypotheses emerge from the qualitative phase, what they would be tested with in the quantitative phase.
+**8. Design a mixed-methods plan.** A streaming service has noticed that subscriber growth among 45–60-year-olds has stalled while all other age cohorts continue to grow.
+The brand's hypothesis: the content catalog is not appealing to this demographic.
+Design a two-phase mixed-methods research plan.
+Phase 1 is qualitative — specify the method, the sample (size and frame), and exactly what hypotheses it should generate.
+Phase 2 is quantitative — specify the method, the sample design (frame, approximate size, probability or nonprobability, and why), and the specific hypotheses from Phase 1 that it should test.
+Describe how the two phases connect: the output of Phase 1 must become the input of Phase 2 in a way you make explicit.

-*Tests: Objectives 5, 6, 7.
+*Tests: Objectives 5, 6, 7, 8.
 Difficulty: Medium-high.*

 ### Challenge

-**9. The big-data ethics audit.** A consumer-products firm has assembled a marketing information system that integrates 12 data sources including loyalty program records, mobile-app behavioral data, third-party purchased data on demographics and household income, and social media monitoring.
-They ask for your evaluation.
+**9. Audit a marketing information system for ethics.** A consumer-packaged goods firm has built a marketing information system integrating nine data sources: loyalty program purchase history, mobile app behavioral logs, geolocation data from opt-in app users, third-party demographic and income data purchased from a data broker, social media monitoring, website clickstream analytics, customer service call transcripts, email open and click data, and post-purchase survey responses.

-Write a 400-word audit covering: (a) what specific privacy concerns the integration raises, (b) what regulatory frameworks apply (GDPR, CCPA, others), (c) what the firm should disclose to customers about the integration, (d) at least one specific decision the firm should *not* make from the data even if the data would technically support it.
+Write a 400-word audit covering: (a) which of these sources raises the most significant privacy concerns and why, (b) which regulatory frameworks apply — GDPR, CCPA, others — and what they specifically require for at least two of the sources, (c) what the firm should disclose to customers about the data integration, and (d) one specific marketing decision the firm should not make from this integrated dataset even if the data would technically support it, and why.

 *Tests: Objectives 2, 3.
 Difficulty: High.*

-**10. Design a research-driven STP refresh.** A mid-size apparel brand believes its segmentation has drifted in the post-pandemic period — old segments may no longer describe customers accurately.
-They have a $200K budget and three months.
-Design a research project that will produce a refreshed STP for the brand.

-Specify: (a) which research designs (exploratory + descriptive + ?), (b) what mix of primary and secondary data, (c) sample design including frame and approximate sample size, (d) the deliverable that will go to the marketing team, (e) how the project will know whether the refreshed segmentation is *better* than the existing one.

-*Tests: Objectives 4–8.
-Difficulty: High.*

----

-## Chapter Summary

-**What you can do now that you could not do before this chapter:**

-You can design a marketing research project from problem definition through report.
-You can match a research design (exploratory, descriptive, causal, ethnographic) to a research question.
-You can choose a data collection method that fits the question's depth-vs-scale requirements, and you can specify a sample frame, sampling method, and sample size that supports the conclusions the research needs to draw.
-You can read any marketing claim and ask the right questions about whether the underlying research justifies the claim.

-**The one idea that matters most from this chapter:**

-Research that is informally good enough to act on is rarer than research that *looks* rigorous.
-The discipline of evaluating research is to start with the question — *what specifically does this research need to support?* — and then check whether the design, sample, and analysis produce evidence that actually supports it.
-Most of the time, they don't.

-**The common mistake to watch for:**

-Doing research to justify a decision the firm has already made.
-The political pressure to produce favorable findings is strong, especially when research budgets and project sponsors are involved.
-Marketers who learn to recognize this pressure — in themselves and in colleagues — produce more reliable strategy than marketers who don't.

-**The Feynman test:**

-Close the book.
-Pick a marketing claim you've encountered recently — a brand's market-share assertion, a campaign's performance number, a survey result.
-In two minutes, can you describe (a) what kind of research design likely produced it, (b) what data collection method was used, (c) what kind of sample, (d) what biases might affect the result, and (e) what conclusion the research supports vs. what conclusion the marketing claims?
-If yes, you have internalized the chapter.
-If not, the gap tells you which concept section to reread.

----

-## Connections Forward

-**Chapters 9–10** apply marketing research methods to specific contexts: international markets (where research methodology must adapt to cross-cultural variation) and diverse domestic markets (where research must capture sub-population differences accurately).

-**Chapter 12 — Products: Consumer Offerings** through **Chapter 22** all depend on research outputs to inform product, price, place, and promotion decisions.
-A product launch without research is a hypothesis; with research, it's a strategy.

-This chapter closes Unit 2 — the audience layer.
-By now you have the tools to identify *who* a firm should serve (Chapters 5–6 buyer behavior; Chapter 7 STP) and *how* to gather evidence about them (Chapter 8).
-Unit 3 — the delivery layer — uses these inputs to design the marketing mix.

----

-*Voice anchor: Feynman × MKBHD hybrid.
-See `style/VOICE.md`.*
-*Source: OpenStax modules m00033–m00037.
-All statistics, brand examples, and historical claims drawn from source.
-The ethics integration section synthesizes the source's treatment of research ethics with the broader regulatory frameworks (GDPR, CCPA) referenced for forward use in Chapter 19 (digital marketing).*
 ---

 ## LLM Exercise — Chapter 8: Marketing Research and Market Intelligence